Intera/nsrlsvr/README.md

 # fork of nsrlsvr
 modifications to the original nsrlsvr:
 * load multiple hash files from a directory
-* input files are filtered by extension,
+* input files are filtered by filename extension
 * support additional hash and file formats
   * .nsrl: the minimal NSRLFile.nsrl with md5 and sha1 hashes
-  * .md5: csv with md5 hashes in the first column. delimiter can be any non-word character. quoting with double quotes is not supported. invalid lines are skipped and logged
+  * .md5: csv with md5 hashes in the first column. delimiter can be any non-word character, only needed if there is more than one column. quoting with double quotes is not supported. invalid lines are skipped and logged
   * .sha1: like .md5 but for sha1 hashes
   * .sha256: like .md5 but for sha256 hashes
   * .combined: like .md5 but with md5, sha1 and sha256 hashes in the first three columns